DaAlbrecht/thesis-TEKO/content/Implementation.typ

    caption: [Automated tests],
  )

-The CI pipeline runs the tests on the latest ubuntu image.
-First the repository is checked out, afterwards the stable rust toolchain is installed.
+The CI pipeline runs the tests on the latest Ubuntu image.
+First the repository is checked out, afterwards, the stable Rust toolchain is installed.
-Lastly the tests are run using the `cargo test` command.
+Lastly, the tests are run using the `cargo test` command.
 #linebreak()
 If one of the tests fails, the pipeline fails.
 If all tests pass, the pipeline succeeds and the job responsible for building the container is triggered.